-The process of drafting and ratifying application definitions is ongoing (see also below, Sect VII).
-Currently scientists from NeXus and the IUCr are nearly finished with a NeXus application definition for macromolecular crystallography.
+The process of drafting and ratifying application definitions is ongoing (see also below, Sect.
+VIII).
+Currently, scientists representing both the NeXus International Advisory Committee and the IUCr Committee on the Maintenance of the CIF standard are nearly finished with a NeXus application definition for macromolecular crystallography.
 CBFlib is being extended to work with NeXus-MX format.
 This work will be published in another paper.
-Work on another NeXus application definition for reduced small-angle scattering data is also in progress by members of canSAS, NeXus, and the IUCr Commission on Small-Angle Scattering.
+Work on another NeXus application definition for reduced small-angle scattering data is also in progress by scientists representing canSAS, NeXus, and the IUCr Commission on Small-Angle Scattering.

-VI.
+VII.
 UPTAKE OF NEXUS

 NeXus is already in use as the main data format at facilities like Soleil, Diamond, SINQ, SNS, Lujan/LANL and KEK.
-Other facilities like ISIS, DESY and the $\mu$ SR community are in the process of moving towards NeXus as data format.
+Other facilities like ISIS, DESY and the $\mu$ SR community are in the process of moving towards NeXus as their data format.
 At LBNL, NeXus is currently being adapted for XFEL serial crystallographic data.